MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/custom-view.md

 Each of these steps is described in detail below.

-## Step 1: Create a new entity in the Common Data Service
+## Step 1: Create a new entity in Common Data Service

 >[!NOTE]
 >If you want to use an existing entity instead of creating a new entity, skip to **Step 2: Create the view**.

-1. Go to https://powerapps.microsoft.com, open the instance you want to work with, and then sign in with your admin credentials.
+1. Go to [https://powerapps.microsoft.com](https://powerapps.microsoft.com), open the instance you want to work with, and then sign in with your admin credentials.

     ![powerapps.microsoft.com](media/powerapps-microsoft.PNG "powerapps.microsoft.com")